m6vrm/svart.nvim/README.md

 **Contributing**

-Don't forget to run unit-tests with `:SvartTest` command.
+1. Add new tests to the `lua/svart/tests.lua`
+2. Run tests with `:SvartTest` command